 Even if your pace slows down to an hour a day, it’s better than nothing at all.
 You can do this, but changing a cluttered home is like changing an entire lifestyle, so go easy on yourself if you don’t get it all done straightaway.
 Decluttering is definitely a marathon, not a sprint!

 Take photos of your decluttering work

 Or even videos!
 If you document your progress visually each week it is so much easier to stay motivated.
 On the days you feel like giving up, look back at how far you’ve come from your starting point, and remember that you can keep going.
 It’s a really motivating and satisfying way to get back to it after a slump.

 The ultimate guide to decluttering (so far)

 So there you have it, a few of the things I’ve learned so far about decluttering.
-I’m still working on mine, but it’s definitely looking better, as anyone who’s watched my Instagram stories will know.
+I’m still working on mine, but it’s definitely looking better.
 I’ll hopefully have a progress update soon, once I’ve pushed through this six-week mark!